Making the investment case for clean air

 Living with Air Pollution in Ethiopia: Their Experience

 Jodahi Bezabih is a vibrant climate influencer who has been part of the environmental movement in Ethiopia since a young age.
-Jodahi is the Executive Director of the Enfluencer Network Community, which seeks to create awareness and provide a platform for various perspectives on environmental protection.
+Jodahi is the Deputy Director of the Enfluencer Network Community, which seeks to create awareness and provide a platform for various perspectives on environmental protection.

 As a passionate advocate for climate action, he is deeply concerned about air pollution.
 He believes this critical global issue has not had the level of attention and emphasis it requires considering its significant impact on people's lives.